 The ideal balance will vary depending on your industry and the client’s personality.
 You want your prospective client to be impressed by your qualifications and confidence, but avoid coming across as too aggressive, or worse, desperate.

-Before meeting with a prospective client, you should know as much about them as possible.
+Before meeting with a prospective client, you should always know as much about them as possible.
 Research their industry, business model, and target audience.
-If possible, talk to colleagues who have worked for this client.
-Also, learn about the specific people you will be meeting with, including their full names, job titles and position within the company.
+If possible, talk to colleagues who have worked with or for this client in the past.
+Also, learn about the specific people you will be meeting with, including their full names, job titles, and position within the company.

-If you have a strong relationship with any past clients, you might ask for their permission to be contacted if necessary in addition to providing a written referral.
-Showing that those you’ve worked with in the past are willing to vouch for your ability to deliver results as an independent consultant can be very persuasive factor in a prospective client’s decision to hire you.
+If you have a strong relationship with past clients, consider asking them for their permission to be contacted in addition to providing a written referral.
+Showing that you’ve worked for clients in the past who are willing to vouch for your ability to deliver results can be a very persuasive factor in a prospective client’s decision to engage your services.

-Remember, you may not be the only independent consultant that the prospective client considers.
-Often, the experience and services of the multiple consultants vying for the project may seem similar to a client, particularly to one who is not familiar with your field.
-Whether in experience, specialty, technique or philosophy, by emphasizing the key qualities that you possess that make you uniquely valuable can help set you apart from competition in the prospective client's eyes.
+It is important to keep in mind that you are likely not the only independent professional a prospective client is considering.
+Often, the experience and services of multiple consultants vying for a project may seem similar to a client, particularly to one who is not familiar with your field.
+To stand out from the crowd, emphasize the key qualities that make you uniquely valuable—experience, specialty, technique, or philosophy.

-While it can be frustrating and even aggravating to invest a large amount of your time and resources into an extensive and well-designed presentation for a project that never leaves the ground, keep in mind that in these cases "No" could actually mean "Not now.”
-Accepting the decision with graciousness, appreciation for the opportunity, and a request for future consideration could result in future business or even referrals.
+While it can be frustrating and even aggravating to invest a large amount of your time and resources into an extensive and well-designed presentation for a project that never takes off, keep in mind that in these cases “no” may actually mean “not now.”
+Accepting the decision with graciousness, appreciation for the opportunity, and a request for future consideration could result in future business or referrals.